Small Indian mongoose: Introduction to Hawaii

 Offspring from Jamaican small Indian mongooses were shipped to plantations on other islands.

-Accounts from the sugar industry in the early 20th century state that the introduced mongooses were effective at reducing the number of rats, mice and insects.
-However, the mongooses have been deleterious to native birds, which evolved in the absence of mammalian predators, and also prey on the eggs of endangered sea turtles.
+Early 1900s accounts claimed that introduced mongooses were effective at reducing the number of rats, mice and insects.
+However, the mongooses also preyed on native birds that had evolved in the absence of any mammalian predators.
+The mongooses also raided the nests of green sea turtles to consume eggs and turtle hatchlings.